Soli Deo gloria

 "Frying eggs on a sidewalk, like you suggested," Phineas explained as he looked up to meet his sister's eyes.

 "Frying eggs on a sidewalk?
-What did you do, make a fire underneath the cement and used up all the electricity?"
+What did you do, make a fire underneath the cement to use up all the electricity?"
 Candace demanded.

 "What?"
 Phineas said uncertainly.